 If present and true, the operating system is some version of Unix.
-Defined if the C-compiler used to compile this version of SWI-Prolog either defines \\unix\\ or unix.
+Defined if the C compiler used to compile this version of SWI-Prolog either defines \\unix\\ or unix.
 On other systems this flag is not available.
+See also apple and windows.